 This fund is used to account for resources to be held for the members and beneficiaries of a pension plan or other employee benefit plans.

 Agency Funds

-These funds are used to account for assets that the District holds for other agencies in a purely custodial capacity.
+These funds are used to account for assets that the District holds on behalf of others in a purely custodial capacity.